 If this is the case for your small business, you’ll report the amounts paid to eligible employees that year as wages subject to tax withholding in box 1.

 Like taxable payments for an employee without MEC, these payments won’t affect the amount reported in box 12, code FF.

 What are an employer’s Patient-Centered Outcomes Research Institute (PCORI) fee responsibilities?

 Because the QSEHRA is a self-insured health plan, it’s subject to the Patient-Centered Outcomes Research Institute (PCORI) fee.
 This fee helps fund the PCORI’s research initiatives.

-This article was originally published on July 24, 2018.
-It was last updated April 2, 2021.
+This article was originally published on April 2, 2021.
+It was last updated on April 1, 2022.